DSP-Labs/specs/DNS.md

 Service mode
  1. Transfer: transfer the ownership of the url / header, the account with ownership can update and delete the url / header
  2. Update: update url mapping object path
  3. Delete: delete the url / header.
-If a header is deleted or expires, all links named by the header cannot be resolved析
+If a header is deleted or expires, all links named by the header cannot be resolved

 ### Inquiry service
 Query the mapping information, owner and TTL stored during header / url registration